 Tape systems have seen a good deal of innovation on a number of fronts recently.
 On one hand, we've seen changes to the tape medium itself as capacities continue to increase along with data rates.
 On the other hand, tape libraries are evolving with higher capacities, faster data transfer rates, and more sophisticated robotics.
-Also, much has been made about the
+Also, much has been made about the Linear Tape File System (LTFS), although it is only just beginning to be integrated into actual products.

 "What we are seeing is that companies are taking tape resources that might be allocated to a particular workgroup and aggregating them into bigger boxes, more slots, more drives," said Robert Amatruda, research director, data protection and recovery with IDC.
 "The trend we are seeing at the high end is fewer libraries with higher capacity."